 How to Apply

-You can apply for the LTR visa online.
-It’s likely that applications will be done via the BOI website.
+You can apply for the LTR visa online via the BOI website.

 The application procedure will be as follows:

-- You submit an online application together with supporting documents such as evidence of funds, education documents, and relevant supporting documents issued by your employer.
+- You create a BOI VISA service account and submit an online application together with supporting documents such as evidence of funds, education documents, and relevant supporting documents issued by your employer.

 - Once your application is approved, which should be processed within 30 working days, you will receive an endorsement letter.